Islandora-Collaboration-Group/ISLE/docs/contributor-docs/making-pr-guide.md

 In the banner above, the “base repository” should be the repository you want the changes to end up in.
 In this case it’s: “Islandora-Collaboration-Group/ISLE” on branch “master”.
-The “head repository” should be your repository and branch information containing the new changes.  **Most of the time github fills this in correctly for you and you just need to double check it.**
+The “head repository” should be your repository and branch information containing the new changes.  **Most of the time GitHub fills this in correctly for you and you just need to double check it.**

 Also, it should say `Able to merge`, which means there are no conflicts between